ifatess/ruotonggao/gender.md

   image: "/uploads/2021/01/28/1-11.png"
   slug: ''
   caption: ''
-- template: hero-banner-w-image
+- template: 1-column-text
-  block: hero-2
+  block: one-column-1
   headline: Key Takeaways
-  content: <strong><span class="text-span-28">How to put myself in the researcher’s
+  content: '<strong><span class="text-span-28">How to put myself in the researcher’s
     shoes as a designer.</span></strong><br>This is my first time conducting user research &amp; testing, and then turning the insights into design solutions.
 It brought me a deeper appreciation of how researchers dig into people’s needs, and